 Related Reading: “Cooking Fires: The Most-Preventable Household Killer”

-Out of fear of a higher heating bill, some tenants will opt for more dangerous methods of warming up their home.
-Two scenarios we see more often than we’d like are people heating their homes with their oven or improperly using a space heater – or set of space heaters.
-To ensure your tenants heat their home safely, you can:
+Out of fear of a higher heating bill, some tenants will opt for more dangerous methods of warming up their homes.
+Two scenarios we see more often than we’d like are people heating their homes with their ovens or improperly using a space heater – or set of space heaters.
+To ensure your tenants heat their homes safely, you can:

 - Educate your tenants about the risks of using space heaters.
 You may even want to include specific instructions for their use in your lease.
 Space heaters should NOT be used as the primary heating source in the house.
 Furthermore, any space heater in use should be newer and equipped with safety features such as auto-shut-off if knocked over.
 Space heaters must never be used with an extension cord but plugged directly into an outlet.
 Lastly, any time they are in use, one should keep a 3-foot safety zone around the heater and should never be left unattended or run overnight.